twitchyzeebra/the-ai-cognition-protocol/README.md

 ## Acknowledgments

-- Google Generative AI for providing the Gemini API
+- The LLM provider teams (Google, OpenAI, Anthropic, Mistral) for their excellent APIs
 - The Next.js team for their excellent React framework
 - The open-source community for various libraries used in this project